Orange Avenue, Coronado

 At the south end you'll find a first class hotel, The Hotel Del Coronado.
 Turn west just north of the Hotel and the road will lead you along the sandy beach of the Pacific Ocean.
-Just south of the Hotel, turn east and the road will lead you along Glorietta, a residential street that skirts the old and sometimes elegant mansions built in the early days as well as the golf course situated at the Glorietta Cove area of the San Diego Bay.
+Just south of the Hotel, turn east and the road will lead you along Glorietta Boulevard, a residential street that skirts the old and sometimes elegant mansions built in the early days as well as the golf course situated at the Glorietta Cove and park area of the San Diego Bay.

 Which ever way you turn you will find something interesting to see off of and along Orange Avenue.